civicrm/civicrm-dev-docs/docs/framework/filesystem.md

 the main codebase -- in a location that can be safely preserved during upgrades.

+This folder is generically referred to as `[civicrm.files]`, but the actual path is chosen to align with each CMS's conventions.

 ### Drupal and Backdrop

 CiviCRM stores its files in a folder named `civicrm` within the Drupal